New Orleans Saints 2020 Schedule: Tom Brady’s First Game As A Buc, Four In Prime Time, Christmas Day

 — Jeff Duncan (@JeffDuncan_) May 7, 2020

-Before the NFL is even ready to release the official schedule, leaks are rolling out for football fans everywhere.
-The New Orleans Saints have a tough road ahead of them in 2020, but their schedule isn’t even fully complete yet.
+The New Orleans Saints look to have a tough road ahead of them in 2020, but their schedule is not official until the league releases it later this evening.